selkhayri/Mapping_Earthquakes/README.md

 # Mapping Earthquakes

+## Aim
-A interactive map for graphically displaying earthquake information
+The aim of this project is to create an interactive map for graphically displaying earthquake information.
+The elements of the interface are as follows:

+* Circles of varying colours and sizes are placed at locations of earthquakes
+* The radius and colour of a circle signifies the magnitude of the related earthquake
+* Clicking on a circle brings up a popup marker containing the specific magnitude and location information of the related earthquake

 ## Last 7 days